You are currently viewing Canadian permanent resident and Canadian Citizen: What’s the Difference

 Permanent Resident (PR) Card

-• Proves your PR status
+• Confirms your permanent resident status

-• Helps you re-enter Canada when travelling
+• Allows you to re-enter Canada after international travel

-Rights of Permanent Residents
+Rights of Permanent Residents in Canada

-Permanent residents enjoy several important rights:
+Permanent residents enjoy many important rights, including:

-1. Voting and Government Jobs
+1. Voting Rights and Government Jobs

 • Vote in federal, provincial, or municipal elections